Roksikod/student/README.md

-# ITMO project 2.0
+# Part for ITMO project 2.0

-Version 2.0 of my project with ManyToMany and Frontend pages Spring Boot + Maven + Apache FreeMarker + PostgreSQL
+For Version 2.0 of my project with ManyToMany and Frontend pages
+- Spring Boot + Maven + Apache FreeMarker + PostgreSQL